helm/charts/stable/redis/README.md

 ## Persistence

-The [Bitnami Redis](https://github.com/bitnami/bitnami-docker-redis) image stores the Redis data and configurations at the `/bitnami` path of the container.

-By default, the chart mounts a [Persistent Volume](http://kubernetes.io/docs/user-guide/persistent-volumes/) at this location.
+By default, the chart mounts a [Persistent Volume](http://kubernetes.io/docs/user-guide/persistent-volumes/) at the `/data` path.
 The volume is created using dynamic volume provisioning.
 If a Persistent Volume Claim already exists, specify it during installation.

-By default, the chart persists both data and configuration.
-If you wish to persist only the data directory set `persistence.path` to `/bitnami/redis/data` and `persistence.subPath` to `redis/data`.

 ### Existing PersistentVolumeClaim